With a doctor shortage looming, those practicing now say the profession is in decline and the doctor-patient relationship will continue to suffer.

 If that advice came from your doctor, you might be foolish not to take it.

-While it’s the dream of countless parents that their child become a doctor, the reality is that the majority of physicians wouldn’t recommend medicine as a career to their own children or other young people.
+While it’s the dream of countless parents that their child become a doctor, the reality is that many physicians wouldn’t recommend medicine as a career to their own children or other young people.

 Dr. Ernest Brown is a family physician who does only house calls in Washington, D.C.
 He would recommend practicing medicine to his son only if he did so in a country besides the United States.